Pawventures

 1. Airline Pet Fees

 If you fly with your dog, the airline pet fee is the most visible added cost.
-In 2026, major US airline in-cabin pet fees are:
+In 2026, in-cabin fees have stabilized around a $95-$125 average per direction, with cargo fees significantly higher:

 AirlineIn-Cabin Fee (each way)Cargo Fee (each way)